 All this sounds great, but what if my iPhone battery dies?

-While battery life is often a concern on iPhones, completely draining your iPhone's battery doesn't necessarily mean that you lose your car key, too.
-This is because of power reserve, which enables your digital car key to work for up to five hours after your iPhone's battery is drained for normal use.
+While the battery life is often a concern on iPhones, completely draining your iPhone's battery doesn't necessarily mean that you lose your car key, too.
+This is because of power reserve, which enables your digital car key to work for up to five hours after your iPhone's battery is drained for regular use.

-Are car keys only supported on iPhone?
+Are car keys in Wallet only supported on iPhone?

 Additionally, Apple is working with the Car Connectivity Consortium on building out standards for digital car keys.
 This could theoretically make digital car keys shareable between iOS and Android devices, but that seems like it would be a little ways off.